kit-tm/sdn-cockpit/README.md

 #### vagrant ssh not working properly

-It seems that ``vagrant ssh`` is currently not working properly.
-While the login into the virtual machine works, commands are not execpted as expected.
-There is an easy workaround using the putty tool following these instructions: https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY
+It seems that ``vagrant.exe ssh`` is currently not working properly when using git bash on windows.
+While the login into the virtual machine works, commands are not executed as expected (see https://github.com/hashicorp/vagrant/issues/9143).

+The easiest way to avoid this error is calling ssh directly (instead of using '''vagrant ssh'''):

+    ssh -p 2222 vagrant@127.0.0.1

+Password as well as username are set to ``vagrant``.
+If the above command fails, the port number might be different on your machine.
+You can see the port number in use (and more helpful information such as the username) by executing ``vagrant.exe ssh-config``.

+There is another easy workaround using the putty tool following these instructions: https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY

 #### run.sh script doesn't work

 There is an issue with windows-style line endings.
+To fix this, run the following command inside the project folder (outside the VM, on the windows host):

+    git config core.autocrlf false && git config core.eol lf && git reset --hard

-Currently, the only way to fix this is to run the following three commands inside the VM (i.e., after using ``vagrant ssh`` or putty):
+If this doesn't work, the following three executed inside the VM (i.e., after using ``vagrant ssh`` or putty) should fix the problem:

     sudo apt-get install dos2unix
     cd vagrant_data